R-local unlabeled sensing: A novel graph matching approach for multiview unlabeled sensing under local permutations: Introduction

 \subsection{Relation to Existing Work}

 The problem of unlabeled sensing has received considerable attention.
-In addition to the fully shuffled case, several variants with structure on either $\mathbf{X}^*$ and/or the underlying permutation $\mathbf{\Pi}^{*}$ have been studied.
-The single view case is a specific instance of the problem in \eqref{eq:local}, with $m=1$, where the view matrix $\mathbf{Y}$ reduces to a single column vector.
-In particular, the model equation is $\bm{y} = \boldsymbol{\Pi}_{r}^{*} \mathbf{B} \bm{x}^* + \bm{n}$ where $\bm{x}^*$ and $\mathbf{n}$ denote the signal vector and noise vector respectively.
-For the single view unlabeled sensing problem, without imposing any extra structure on $\mathbf{\Pi}^{*}$ or on $\bm{x}^*$, the work in \cite{AI-EM} employs symmetric polynomials with degree $d!$ to characterize the unknown permutation and formulates the signal recovery problem as solving a system of polynomial equations.
-In \cite{abid2018stochastic}, the underlying permutation is treated as a hidden variable and the likelihood of the observations $\bm{y}$ is maximized using the expectation-maximization (EM) approach.
-The authors in \cite{homomorphic_sensing} develop an algebraic theoretic framework for the single view unlabeled sensing problem and generalize a dynamic programming algorithm first proposed in \cite{Haghighatshoar_2018} for an ordered selection to the fully shuffled case.
-In \cite{hsu2017linear}, an algorithm based on lattice reduction was proposed for the case when the entries of the signal $\bm{x}$ are picked i.i.d from the normal distribution.
-The main result therein holds for a fixed signal $\bm{x}^*$ i.e. the result is not universal for all signals.
-In addition, the proposed algorithm is mainly for theoretical analysis and is not intended as a feasible practical method. \cite{compressed} considers a sparse signal $\bm{x}^*$ and proposes an efficient branch and bound method to search over the set of permutations.
+In addition to the fully shuffled case, several variants with structure on either $\X^*$ and/or the underlying permutation $\mathbf{\P}^{*}$ have been studied.
+The single view case is a specific instance of the problem in \eqref{eq:local}, with $m=1$, where the view matrix $\Y$ reduces to a single column vector.
+In TABLE \ref{Table:relation}, we summarize the various models, based on different structures on $\X^{*}$ and $\mathbf{\P}^{*}$, and the corresponding algorithms.
+The rest of the literature survey is focused on the multi-view unlabeled sensing problem, the subject of the present paper.

+The LEVSORT algorithm in \cite{LEVSORT} recovers the unknown permutation by aligning the leverage scores corresponding to the measurements matrix $\Y$ and sensing matrix $\B$.
+A drawback of this algorithm is its sensitivity to additive noise.
+In \cite{rahmani}, another structure on $\mathbf{\P}^{*}$ is considered for the multiview setting, namely that the number of shuffled elements is much smaller compared to $n$.
+By observing that the inliers lie in the span of a lower $d$-dimensional subspace of $\real^{n}$, the authors in \cite{rahmani} consider a sparse subspace clustering approach.
+For the same model proposed in \cite{rahmani}, namely sparse $\mathbf{\P}^{*}$, the works in \cite{slawski-single,slawski_two_stage} proposed $\ell_{1}$ constrained robust regression formulations.